Scattering of Skyrmions: Skyrmions visualisation

 \section{Skyrmions visualisation}

 For a long time Skyrmions have been visualised as level sets of baryon density, and recently it has become standard practice to colour the level sets in order to show the value of the pion fields.
 This is a good method to visualise \sks, especially as it uses an invariant of the model.
 It clearly displays the symmetry of \sks and shows how the \sks can potentially be combined to make larger \sks.
 It is also a good method to visualise \sk scattering as shown in the previous images.
 But level sets of baryon density do not show how the \sks recombine during a scattering process.
 For example, as previously shown, when two \sks are in the attractive channel and collide head-on then they scatter perpendicularly.
 From the simulations it seems as though half of each \sk is exchanged, and the corresponding two halves recombine to make two new \sks travelling perpendicularly to the original velocities.
 Our aim is to quantify this exchange and to visualise it in a new way which could shine light onto \sk dynamics.
 Our construction is to track the preimages, $U(p_i)^{-1}$, of a range of points $p_i \in SU(2)$ throughout a collision.
+Note that $U(p)^{-1}$ denotes the set of preimages of the point $p$ and is not to be confused with the matrix inverse which is given by $U^\dagger$ for unitary matrices $U.$